Lab Members

 Jie Zhao

-PhD, BM, Associate Director of Research Operations and Strategy, Feed1st Manager
+PhD, BM, Associate Director of Operations, Feed1st Manager

 Jie is passionate about finding solutions to bridge the gaps in health care access through collaboration, innovation and empowerment.
-Jie joined the lab in February 2022 as Assistant Director of Operations and Strategy and became Associate Director of Research Operations and Strategy in April, 2023.
-Her efforts are focused on lab operations, strategic planning and seeking funding opportunities for Feed1st, Bionic Breast and other diverse and innovative programs of the Lab.
+Jie joined the lab in February 2022 as Assistant Director of Operations and Strategy, became Associate Director of Research Operations and Strategy in April 2023, and currently leads the operations team of the lab.
+Her efforts are focused on lab operations, strategic planning and seeking funding opportunities for Feed1st, Bionic Breast and other innovative programs of the Lab.
 Jie also serves as the Manager of Feed1st, leading efforts on operational improvement, program expansion and fundraising for the program.
 Jie has extensive experience in operations, fundraising and communicating scientific message to the general public.
-Prior to joining the Lindau Lab, Jieworked as an executive consultant at the Mid-Atlantic Permanente Medical Group and as the director of operations at the National Foundation for Cancer Research.
+Prior to joining the Lindau Lab, Jie worked as an executive consultant at the Mid-Atlantic Permanente Medical Group and as the director of operations at the National Foundation for Cancer Research.
 She has a BM (Bachelor of Medicine) from the China Medical University and a PhD in cell and microbiology from the Catholic University of America.
-Jie loves singing (not necessarily good at it though), playing piano and guitar and writing ancient Chinese poems.
+Jie loves singing, playing piano and guitar and writing ancient Chinese poems.

 Recent Alumni